trinidaa/devops_todolist_kubernetes_task_8_volumes/README.md

     1. `PersitentVolumeClaim` should claim a `PersistentVolume` from a pvc file.
     2. `Deployment` should use `PersistentVolume` throught the `PersitentVolumeClaim`
     3. `PersistentVolume` mount path should be `/app/data`
+1. Other Requirements
     1. Mount existing configMap as file into /app/configs folder inside container.
 It should be a read-only mount
-1. Mount existing secret as files into /app/secrets folder inside container.
+    2. Mount existing secret as files into /app/secrets folder inside container.
 It should be a read-only mount
 1. `README.md` should have commands to apply all the changes
 1. `README.md` should have instructuions on how to validate the changes
 1. Create PR with your changes and attach it for validation on a platform.